 4.11 Interconnected Transmission System: The total of all transmission facilities owned or operated by the Parties, including transmission facilities over which Parties have scheduling rights.

 4.11a Letter of Credit: An irrevocable, transferable, standby letter of credit, issued by an acceptable issuer.

+4.11b NERC.
+North American Electric Reliability Council or any successor organization.

 4.12 Operating Agent: Arizona Public Service Company, or its successor as may be designated by the Executive Committee.